AiswariyaBabu/AMLVisualization/README.md

 ## Phase 3: Visualization
 1. Choosing a chart to represent these complicated yet clearly occuring patterns of financial data was no simple task for a beginner like myself.
-2. I enlisted the help of ChatGPT to analyze the pros and cons of choosing various chart types like a bubble chart, or a scatter plot, or something along the lines of a heat map.
+2. I enlisted the help of ChatGPT, Gemini, and Claude to analyze the pros and cons of choosing various chart types like a bubble chart, or a scatter plot, or something along the lines of a heat map.
 3. I eventually came to the conclusion that bubble charts displayed the most amount of data, enabling me to paint the picture of this sneaky AML pattern:

 ![Bubble Chart displaying the Top 10 most suspicious smurfing transactions](./AMLBubbles.png)